Progesterone: Veterinary use

 The use of progesterone tests in dog breeding to pinpoint ovulation is becoming more widely used.
-There are several tests available but the most reliable test is a blood test with blood drawn by a veterinarian and sent to a lab for processing.
-Results can usually be obtained with 24 to 72 hours.
+There are several tests available, the most reliable being a blood test with the blood sample drawn by a veterinarian and sent to a lab for processing.
+Results can usually be obtained within 24 to 72 hours.
 The rationale for using progesterone tests is that increased numbers begin in close proximity to preovulatory surge in gonadotrophins and continue through ovulation and estrus.
 When progesterone levels reach certain levels they can signal the stage of estrus the female is.
 Prediction of birth date of the pending litter can be very accurate if ovulation date is known.
-Puppies deliver with a day or two of 9 weeks gestation in most cases.
+Puppies deliver within a day or two of nine weeks gestation in most cases.
 It is not possible to determine pregnancy using progesterone tests once a breeding has taken place, however.
 This is due to the fact that, in dogs, progesterone levels remain elevated throughout the estrus period.

+Pricing

+Pricing for progesterone can vary depending location, insurance coverage, discount coupons, quantity, shortages, manufacturers, brand or generic versions, different pharmacies, and so on.
+As of 2023, 30 capsules of 100 mg of the generic version, Progesterone, from CVS Pharmacy is around $40 without any discounts or insurance applied.
+The brand version, Prometrium, is around $450 for 30 capsules without any discounts or insurance applied.
+In comparison, Walgreens offers 30 capsules of 100 mg in the generic version for $51 without insurance or coupons applied.
+The brand name costs around $431 for 30 capsules of 100 mg.